sparkfun/sfe-datalogger/README.md

 The following sections provide details for the main features exposed by the DataLogger IoT

+The devices supported by the DataLogger are listed in the [Device List](docs/supported_devices.md)

 ### IoT Service Connections

 * [Connecting to ThingSpeak](https://github.com/sparkfun/SparkFun_Flux/blob/main/docs/iot_thingspeak.md)